Information for professionals

 What if the child has additional needs?

-If the child requires assistance for the activity, parents and carers should contact the given provider to discuss further – the parent or carer may be welcome to attend or the activity provider may offer extra support for the child.
+If their child requires assistance for the activity, they will clarify this on the booking system when they register.
+The parent or carer may be welcome to attend or the activity provider may offer extra support for your child.

 The providers on offer include those experienced in working with children and young people with special educational needs and disabilities (SEND) and are therefore appropriately trained to support children with a disability or additional needs.